-1. The supervisor/manager for the position shall provide Human Resources with a draft job description for the new position.
+- 1. The supervisor/manager for the position shall provide Human Resources with a draft job description for the new position.
 The job description will be reviewed and evaluated by an HR analyst.
 The analyst will share the results with the supervisor/manager.
-Human Resources shall ensure that the job evaluation results for the new position are added to the SPS job description file and that a pay range is established for the position using the Job Measurement System and the negotiated salary schedules in Appendices A-1 through A-7.

-- 2. Human Resources shall notify the SEA and the supervisor/ manager(s) involved of the final job evaluation results and pay range for the new position. - 3.
-The SPS will notify the SEA of any new positions added at or below Management Schedule Grade Level 22.
+Human Resources shall ensure that the job evaluation results for the new position are added to the SPS job description file and that a pay range is established for the position using the Job Measurement System and the negotiated salary schedules in Appendices A-1 through A-7. - 2.
+Human Resources shall notify the SEA and the supervisor/ manager(s) involved of the final job evaluation results and pay range for the new position.